novalegra/diabetes-risk-analysis/README.md

 “time”: time of the event/reading

-“value”: BG reading in mmol/L, multiply by 18 to get it in mg/dL (pretty sure it’s only if the data type is ‘cbg’, aka CGM)
+“value”: BG reading in mmol/L, multiply by 18 to get it in mg/dL

 “subtype”: type of bolus (normal, extended, dual wave)